abrennec/tbag_2021/02_audio_production/readme.md

 Listen to music carefully.
 Try to identify panning and dynamic effects.
 Bring examples that you find interesting to the next lecture.

+### Miro Board

+Please use this Miro board to collect questions, feedback and useful information that you have stumbled across while working on the project or reading the script:

+**Link to be updated**

+The miro board also includes one frame for review and recap where I would like you to collect your thoughts so we can keep track of open issues and aspects that need our further attention :-)

 ## Audio project: Musique Concrète